 That's not what's happening on the ground.

-The people in the in these communities that are being impacted the most by this violent crime, they know.
+The people on the ground know the people in these communities that are being impacted the most by these violent crimes, they know.

-And they're not the ones saying we don't want our police.
+And they're not the one that's saying, we don't want our police.

-But that's not the people the real people that are being victimized every day in their communities.
+You got these radical factions that are running around with that nonsense, but that's not the real people that are being victimized every day in their community.

 They know.